-A ladybird soldering
+A ladybird soldering and display project

 We've discovered Coccinellidae Boldportus, a new type of ladybird in Bermondsey, London.
 After much experimentation in preservation techniques we're sending you a fine specimen for safekeeping.
 Please take care of it for posterity’s sake.